 - If you need the best seats in the hall, measure the popularity of the film and then go and stand outside the auditorium a few hours earlier.
 Higher the popularity, earlier the queue begins to form

-- Do not talk to those sitting beside you or on the phone while a film is playing.
+- Do not talk to those sitting beside you or on the phone during a screening.
 You may be admonished severely or asked to leave.
 The ground staff may intervene and it can get embarrassing

 - Do not argue with the ground support staff; they are just doing their job.
 The reality is that as long as there are VIPs there will be seats reserved for them